Shoulder to Shoulder

 More people than ever are surviving their cancer, thanks to the fantastic work of NHS staff turning research breakthroughs into life-saving tests and treatments for patients.

-Every year more people are being referred for cancer tests.
-By 2035, it’s expected there will be over 500,000 newer cases of cancer every year in the UK.
+Every year more people are being sent for cancer tests.
+By 2035, it’s expected there will be over half a million new cases of cancer every year in the UK.

 We must start planning right now for the future of health services across the UK.
 If not, services that are already stretched will be put under even more pressure.

-Hundreds of campaigners have already stood with the NHS by asking their MPs to sign a joint letter to Theresa May asking that future NHS planning and funding prioritises training and employing more NHS staff to diagnose and treat cancer.
-Your MP is your voice in Parliament, those that have signed the letter are helping us show that together, the people of the UK stand shoulder to shoulder against cancer.
+Hundreds of campaigners have already stood with the NHS.
+In June, they asked their MPs to sign a joint letter to Theresa May asking that future NHS planning and funding prioritises training and employing more NHS staff to diagnose and treat cancer.
+Your MP is your voice in Parliament.
+The 174 MPs and Peers that signed the letter are helping us show that together, the people of the UK stand shoulder to shoulder against cancer - Cancer Research UK supporters make that possible.

 Health services vary in each nation – staffing, training and planning is run differently in England, Wales, Scotland and Northern Ireland – but the unifying theme is one of pressure and under-investment.
 Though each nation is different, more GPs, radiologists, radiographers, endoscopists, pathologists, oncologists, nurses and surgeons will be needed in all 4 countries to address the current alarming staff shortages, and the growing demand.